exasol/spark-connector/doc/user_guide/user_guide.md

 ### Credential Providers

 The first option is `awsCredentialsProvider` with which you can specify list of ways credentials are retrieved from your spark environment.
-This parameter is not required and if not specified, default list of credentials providers are being used.
+This parameter is not required and if not specified, the default list of credentials providers is being used.
 At the moment of writing, this list includes the following credentials providers:

 * `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider`: credentials are explicitly set with options `awsAccessKeyId` and `awsSecretAccessKey`.
 * `com.amazonaws.auth.EnvironmentVariableCredentialsProvider`: credentials are retrieved from environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (of Spark process).